 6 oz grated parmesan cheese.

-At home, soak the beans and then make the bean and vegetable base.
-Put oil in the pan and sauté the minced vegetables until softened.
-Add the beans and toss.
-Add the tomato sauce and water and cook the beans until soft.
-The objective is to add just enough water to cook the beans and not burn them, and not so much to make a soup which will later need to be dried.
+At home, soak the beans, drain them, and then boil them in fresh water until soft.
+In a large skillet, heat the oil over medium heat and sauté the minced vegetables until softened.
+Using a slotted spoon, add the cooked beans to the vegetable mixture and toss.
+Add the tomato sauce, chicken stock tub/bouillon and a ladle or two of the bean cooking water.
+Mix well and simmer together for 30 minutes uncovered.
+The objective is to add just enough liquid to let the beans and vegetables meld together and not burn them, and not so much to make a soup which will later need to be dried.
+Check for seasoning.

-Once the lentils are cooked, put them into a dehydrator until dry.
+Put the bean/vegetable mixture into a dehydrator until dry.

 It is a good idea to periodically stir the lentils and break up clumps to help them evenly dry out.